sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* **Version:**
 		* 1.0.0-beta-2
 	* **Internal:**
+		* **Improved:**
+			* The "invalid sitemap" notification now suggest to contact premium support, rather than stating the inconvinient obvious.
 		* **Fixed:**
-			* The robots.txt file got marked as static whilst being dynamic.
+			* The robots.txt file got marked as static whilst being dynamic when another plugin or theme affects the output.
+			* Requesting a crawl through AJAX now works correctly when debugging is enabled.
+			* Updating data through AJAX now works correctly when debugging is enabled.
 	* **API:**
 		* **Note:** These API changes affect only this plugin version.
+			* **Fixed:**
-			* Fixed a PHP warning when making the first connection.
+				* A PHP warning was output when making the first connection.
-			* Deactivation on decoupled sites now work again.
+				* Disconnection on decoupled sites now works.
 				* When the site has been decoupled from the API server, the notices are now more in-line with events.
 				* When the site has been decoupled from the API server, the remote data will be removed from view.
 		* **Note:** These API changes affect all plugin versions.
+			* **Improved:**
 				* The API server has been moved to a dedicated server instance.
-This allows more accurate measurements for upcoming features.
+This allows for more accurate measurements in upcoming features.
-			/
+				* The API server now parses crawl requests automatically.
+			* **Fixed:**
-			* TODO Fixed sitemap detection when more advanced sitemaps are found.
+				* Sitemap detection when more advanced sitemaps are found now works.
 * **Free - Incognito:**
 	* **Version:**
 		* 1.1.0